 If you own a work van or truck, you already know the three most important service/maintenance checks to keep your vehicle running smoothly (and to maintain its resale value): regular oil changes, proper coolant levels, and healthy tires.
 While these are must-dos for any work truck or van, your vehicle’s resale value also depends on its interior maintenance.

-Here, we offer five tips on how to maintain the interior of your work truck or cargo van.
+Here, we offer five tips on how to maintain the interior of your work truck, SUV or cargo van.
 After all, regular maintenance will save time and money.

 1. Organize, organize, organize.